 - Spine weakness/instability – Weakness and instability can occur when there’s abnormal or excessive movement of the spine.
 A spine fusion can help to stabilize the spine, helping to alleviate back pain.

-- Spondylolisthesis – Spondylolisthesis occurs when one vertebrae slips forward and onto the vertebrae directly below it.
+- Spondylolisthesis – Spondylolisthesis occurs when one vertebra slips forward and onto the vertebra directly below it.
 Spine fusions are often recommended in cases resulting in severe back pain.